apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

             ///   - waterLevelForElement: A closure used to compute the contribution of each buffered element to the current water level.
             ///
             /// - Note, `waterLevelForElement` will be called on each element when it is written into the source and when
-            /// it is consumed from the channel, so it is recommended to provide an function that runs in constant time. public static func watermark(low: Int, high: Int, waterLevelForElement: @escaping @Sendable (Element) -> Int) -> BackpressureStrategy
+            /// it is consumed from the channel, so it is recommended to provide a function that runs in constant time. public static func watermark(low: Int, high: Int, waterLevelForElement: @escaping @Sendable (borrowing Element) -> Int) -> BackpressureStrategy

+            /// An unbounded backpressure strategy.
+            ///
+            /// - Important: Only use this strategy if the production of elements is limited through some other mean.
+Otherwise
+            /// an unbounded backpressure strategy can result in infinite memory usage and cause
+            /// your process to run out of memory. public static func unbounded() -> BackpressureStrategy
         }

-        /// A type that indicates the result of sending elements to the source. public enum SendResult: Sendable {
+        /// A type that indicates the result of sending elements to the source. public enum SendResult: ~Copyable, Sendable {
-            /// A token that is returned when the channel's backpressure strategy indicated that production should
+            /// An opaque token that is returned when the channel's backpressure strategy indicated that production should
             /// be suspended.
-Use this token to enqueue a callback by  calling the ``enqueueCallback(_:)`` method. public struct CallbackToken: Sendable { }
+Use this token to enqueue a callback by  calling the ``MultiProducerSingleConsumerChannel/Source/enqueueCallback(callbackToken:onProduceMore:)`` method.
+            ///
+            /// - Important: This token must only be passed once to ``MultiProducerSingleConsumerChannel/Source/enqueueCallback(callbackToken:onProduceMore:)``
+            ///  and ``MultiProducerSingleConsumerChannel/Source/cancelCallback(callbackToken:)``.
+            public struct CallbackToken: Sendable, Hashable { }

-            /// Indicates that more elements should be produced and written to the source. case produceMore
+            /// Indicates that more elements should be produced and send to the source. case produceMore

             /// Indicates that a callback should be enqueued.
             ///
-            /// The associated token should be passed to the ``enqueueCallback(_:)`` method. case enqueueCallback(CallbackToken)
+            /// The associated token should be passed to the ````MultiProducerSingleConsumerChannel/Source/enqueueCallback(callbackToken:onProduceMore:)```` method. case enqueueCallback(CallbackToken)
         }

         /// A callback to invoke when the channel finished.
         ///
-        /// The channel finishes and calls this closure in the following cases:
-        /// - No iterator was created and the sequence was deinited
-        /// - An iterator was created and deinited
-        /// - After ``finish(throwing:)`` was called and all elements have been consumed public var onTermination: (@Sendable () -> Void)? { get set }
+        /// This is called after the last element has been consumed by the channel. public func setOnTerminationCallback(_ callback: @escaping @Sendable () -> Void) {
+            self._storage.onTermination = callback
+        }

+        /// Creates a new source which can be used to send elements to the channel concurrently.
+        ///
+        /// The channel will only automatically be finished if all existing sources have been deinited.
+        ///
+        /// - Returns: A new source for sending elements to the channel. public mutating func copy() -> Source

         /// Sends new elements to the channel.
         ///